 Is there a video on any of the ranking pages?
-Make a video for uses who prefer to watch and listen rather than read.
+Make a video for users who prefer to watch and listen rather than read.
 Your content will appeal more to that specific segment of your audience that prefers video.

 Be innovative and embed a slideshow.
 This can give your content a feature that isn’t as common, which separates your page from the masses.
-Whether it’s a slideshow, an audio file, a gif., use whatever you believe will create a more enjoyable user experience for your audience.
+Whether it’s a slideshow, an audio file, or a gif., use whatever you believe will create a more enjoyable user experience for your audience.

 Use original research and data